 Our services are available to all at no charge either to the patients or to their families.
 However, should a patient be a member of a medical aid scheme, an account will be submitted as most medical aid schemes include ''Hospice Benefits''.

-We have a team of Volunteer Caregivers who meet on a weekly basis with patients at our premises.
+We have a team of Volunteer Caregivers who meet with patients at our premises.